Notsosmartt-cmd/PwndaHash/README.md

 Mechanics:

-Password get turned into buckets at the bottom of the board.
+Password gets turned into buckets at the bottom of the board.
 Each character in a file gets turned into a ball and then released.
 When a ball hits a bucket the two values get added together as well as a salt that contains the value of the last character value of the password itself.
 The sum along with the password index get stored together in a separate file.
 Despite balls having different falling rates, they are processed and written to an output file as if they were first in first out.

 Security: